domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 You're stirring up dangerous undercurrents in the otherwise placid waters of my pants. --James Pietragallo in Small Town Murder, E130, "I Killed the Devil...You're Welcome"

 They trust me.
-Dumb f--ks. --Mark Zuckerberg, Chief Executive Officer of Facebook
+Dumb f\*\*ks. --Mark Zuckerberg, Chief Executive Officer CEO of Facebook

 In the world of cloud storage, a large storm is equivalent to Black Friday. --Casey Werth, IBM Cloud Leader - Energy, Environment, & Utilities